gardenlinux/gardenlinux/features/cisPackages/README.md

 </website-feature>

 ### Features
-This feature installs needed packages as well as it removed unwanted packages.
-While Garden Linux base is a really slim image, no packages need to be removed.
+This feature installs needed packages as well as it removes unwanted packages.

 The following packages are installed:
 * git